umyelab/LabGym/README.md

 <p>&nbsp;</p>

-## LabGym quantifies each user-defined behavior
+## Quantifies each user-defined behavior

 Computes a range of motion and kinematics parameters for each behavior.
 The parameters include **count**, **duration**, and **latency** of behavioral incidents, as well as **speed**, **acceleration**, **distance traveled**, and the **intensity** and **vigor** of motions during the behaviors.
 These parameters are output in spreadsheets.